mrknow/filmkodi/plugin.video.fanfilm/README.md

 ======================
-Specto Polska
+fanfilm Polska
 =============

 About
 -----
-Wtyczka Specto polska
+Wtyczka fanfilm polska

 About
 -----